nccgroup/binja_dynamics/README.md

 # Binary Ninja Dynamic Analysis Tools

-##### This project provides a suite of tools for Binary Ninja aimed at making it easier for beginners to learn about reverse engineering.
+##### This project adds a PyQt5 frontend to the binjatron plugin for Binary Ninja, that includes highlighting features aimed at making it easier for beginners to learn about reverse engineering.

 ## Motivation
 The ability to reverse engineer x86 binaries is an important skill even outside of the information security industry.
 However, even with the abundance of available training materials, it remains a difficult skill to learn.
 Many students have expressed frustration with the amount of background knowledge required to make even modest progress on simple binaries.

 Binary Ninja is often marketed to students due to its relatively low cost, clean interface, and ease of use.
 The low-level and medium-level intermediate languages also provide an easy way to understand what instructions do.
-This project aims to make Binary Ninja an even better tool for beginners by adding a series of plugins that make it easier to visualize the execution of a binary.
+This project aims to make Binary Ninja an even better tool for beginners by making it easier to visualize the execution of a binary.

 ## Components
-This project includes both original code, and plugins produced by the Binary Ninja community that may be of use to beginners.
-This repository contains the original code and automatically installs the community plugins when you run `install.sh`.
-All community plugins remain the property of their respective authors.
-When Binary Ninja's plugin management system is released in version 1.2, this project will likely be split into two repositories: `binja_dynamics` will store the original code, while another repository will act as a wrapper around `binja-dynamics` and the community plugins.
 * Debugging via [Binjatron](https://github.com/snare/binjatron)
 * Debugger toolbar
 * Register viewer